 Quite possibly the easiest and most effective tip of all: compare energy deals to ensure you're on the cheapest gas and electricity plan before winter arrives.

-With cheap fixed deals disappearing as we head into autumn, and energy suppliers raising prices in the Brexit aftermath, make sure you’re not caught out in the cold by grabbing your energy bill and spending 10 minutes comparing all plans on the market and switching to the best one for you.
+With energy consumption typically rising as the temperature drops, make sure you're not caught out in the cold by grabbing your energy bill and spending 10 minutes comparing all plans on the market and switching to the best one for you.